matthewbdaly/matthewbdaly.github.io/src/content/posts/2021-08-21-dynamic-image-handling-with-glide-and-graphql.md

 Here we assume a query has been defined called `items` which returns all instances of the `Item` GraphQL type.
 This would return, for each instance of the `Item` model, the ID, caption and the URL for an image of 100% quality, 400x400 pixels, in WebP format.
 Please also note that none of these arguments to `dynamicImage()` are required - if you leave one out, Glide will use the default value.

-By setting multiple aliases for `dynamicImage()`, we can even fetch multiple versions of the image.
-In this example, we fetch it at two different sizes, and use a media query to determine which one is shown inside the `<picture>` element:
+By calling `dynamicImage()` separately with different aliases, we can even fetch multiple versions of the image.
+In this example, we fetch it at two different sizes:

 ```graphql
 query {